bermarte/duck-duck-clone/development-strategy.md

 assigned to **Burak**

+- [ ] Create an individual Issue for the assignment
 - [ ] This user story was developed on a brach called `index`
 - [ ] It was merged into main when the feature was finished